 Freight Data Management: Taking Your Supply Chain to the Next Level

-Data management is an integral part of any successful global business, including supply chain management.
-The logistics and transportation industry is undergoing rapid changes, with an example being the more than 30% YoY increase in ecommerce sales during COVID-19 pandemic.
-Now more than ever is the time to be at the forefront of the competition.
+Data management, including supply chain management, is integral to any successful global business.
+The logistics and transportation industry is undergoing rapid changes, such as the more than 30% year-over-year increase in e-commerce sales during the COVID-19 pandemic.
+Now more than ever, staying ahead of the competition is important.

-Although managing all the data that pours in for your Transportation Spend Management is critical to make real-time decisions and optimize your global supply chain, it’s also a challenge, with the numerous platforms, data inconsistencies and inaccuracies, and other factors involved.
+Although managing all the transportation data that pours in across your network is critical to making real-time decisions and optimizing your global supply chain, it’s also a challenge, with the numerous platforms, data inconsistencies and inaccuracies, and other factors involved.

-At Trax, we know that navigating and overcoming the challenges of data management are possible.
-We’ve helped companies master freight data management, and continue the journey to fully optimizing their Transportation Spend Management.
-Optimizing your freight data management is a step toward setting up your company to be a leader in the industry.
+At Trax, we know that navigating and overcoming data management challenges is possible.
+We’ve helped companies master freight data management and continue on the journey to optimize their transportation spend management fully.
+Optimizing your freight data management is a step toward positioning your company as a leader in the industry.

 Challenges with Freight Data Management

-Freight data management is a complex matter because of the sheer number of variables involved.
+Freight data management is complex because of the number of variables involved.
 When done correctly, however, it becomes an elegant and steady fountain of valuable information.
-Let’s discuss some of the most common challenges that we see with freight data management.
+Let’s discuss some of the most common challenges with freight data management.

-Many companies use a plethora of systems, which is often born out of necessity.
-What started as one system for this need and one for that as a company grew and grew soon leads to a global company with dozens of ERPs, several order management systems or transportation management systems (TMS), and even homegrown accounting systems.
-And usually these systems aren’t fully connected enough to leverage for efficiency, cost reduction, and data-driven insights.
+Many companies use a plethora of systems, which are often born out of necessity.
+What started as one system for this need and one for that, as a company grew and grew, led to a global company with dozens of ERPs, several order management or transportation management systems (TMS), and even homegrown accounting systems.
+Usually, these systems aren’t fully connected enough to leverage efficiency, reduce costs, and provide data-driven insights.
 These systems that served quite well when supply chains were more linear can become outdated and a hindrance.
-Trying to bend or force systems to meet your changing needs is difficult, as some systems simply can’t capture, analyze, and manage data in today’s world.
-All of this variation and detachment of systems makes obtaining a comprehensive view, much less control, over global performance quite the challenge.
+Trying to bend or force systems to meet your changing needs is difficult, as some can’t capture, analyze, and manage data today.
+This variation and detachment of systems make obtaining a comprehensive view, much less control, over global performance quite challenging.

 But we’re here to tell you that it can be done.
-You don’t need to settle for chaos or disjointed views and disconnected data.
+You don’t need to settle for chaos, disjointed views, or disconnected data.
 At Trax, one of the first things we do is investigate the reliability of your incoming data, resolve any data inconsistencies or holes, and navigate data through a downstream system that harmonizes, standardizes, and centralizes your data management.
-You gain a comprehensive view of all the information you need to make data-informed decisions, boost your business intelligence, and drive up your Return on Investment (ROI).
-And that’s just the start of what we do to help you begin optimizing your Transportation Spend Management.
+You gain a comprehensive view of all the information you need to make data-informed decisions, boost your business intelligence, and drive your Return on Investment (ROI).
+And that’s just the start of what we do to help you begin optimizing your transportation spend management.

 Not all supply chain solutions are created equal.
-It especially becomes problematic when you try to manage global needs through a platform built to handle only local capabilities, not global needs.
-Similarly, it doesn’t work to patch together multiple local platforms in an attempt to create a make-shift global one.
+It becomes especially problematic when you manage global needs through a platform that handles only local capabilities, not global needs.
+Similarly, it doesn’t work to patch together multiple local platforms to create a make-shift global one.
 The hassle of shipping to or from multiple countries while using different platforms for each region is a necessary evil.
 The optimal course of action is to choose a global solution.
-A true global solution functions on a global scale, yet it can be managed locally.
+A truly global solution functions globally, yet it can be managed locally.

-Working through a global platform that’s designed to address supply chain needs on a global scale takes your supply chain to the next level.
-A good global platform has the ability to collect varying data from different localities and produce a standardized, comprehensive report.
+Working through a global platform designed to address supply chain needs on a global scale takes your supply chain to the next level.
+A good global platform can collect varying data from different localities and produce a standardized, comprehensive report.
 Without the data and the ability to interpret that data, the fountain of knowledge available at your fingertips is worthless.

 Many vendors use their own data platforms, increasing the complexity of your supply chain management.
 It can dilute your data and even leave holes in your metrics, especially if you don’t have seasoned experts on your side to guide you through the labyrinth and help create consistency in your data.

-A partner that has the capability to harmonize all the data coming in is a crucial first step to remedying this matter.
+A partner that can harmonize all the data coming in is a crucial first step to remedying this matter.
 At Trax, we collect the data, evaluate it for reliability, and then match it to its metric and other data sources that it could augment and improve.
-For example, we match incoming data with a manifest so that our clients can get SKU-level cost metrics for their shipments.
-Data leads design and not the other way around.
-Shoehorning irrelevant data into specific metrics can do more harm than good, which is why we help you obtain the necessary data to measure the metrics you want.
+For example, we match incoming data with a manifest so our clients can get SKU-level cost metrics for their shipments.
+Data leads to design and not the other way around.
+Shoehorning irrelevant data into specific metrics can do more harm than good, so we help you obtain the necessary data to measure the metrics you want.

 Reducing costs is only possible when your incoming data is pure and accurate, and you have the visibility and control needed to leverage the analytics.
 A Gartner study found that by 2023, 50% of global leading enterprises will have invested in a transportation solution that provides real-time visibility.

-Poor data visibility, along with data inaccuracies, can lead to erroneous, outdated, inconsistent, or irrelevant metrics.
+Poor data visibility and inaccuracies can lead to erroneous, outdated, inconsistent, or irrelevant metrics.
 Evaluating your data is key.
-Pure data, when efficiently analyzed, leads to greater visibility and a clear view of your supply chain performance.
-You can make informed decisions, see where you can improve and save, and much more.
+When efficiently analyzed, pure data leads to greater visibility and a clear view of your supply chain performance.
+You can make informed decisions, see where to improve and save, and more.
 What you see, you can control.

 Importance of Freight Data Management

 Through a streamlined data management process, you save time, resources, and money in data collection and analysis.
 Once you have pure data going in and reliable information coming out, you can highlight areas where you can cut costs.
-You can reassign resources to areas that will help grow your business, as opposed to tasks that can be minimized or eliminated with optimization, such claims management.
-It also means you have the increased profits and resources to go after opportunities that will grow your business.
-This visibility gives insights so you know how much you spend, where you spend, and what you get in return.
+You can reassign resources to areas that will help grow your business, as opposed to tasks that can be minimized or eliminated with optimization, such as claims management.
+It also means you have increased profits and resources to pursue opportunities that will grow your business.
+This visibility gives insights so you know how much you spend, where, and what you get in return.

 Data and analytics are the golden ticket to business intelligence.
 A high-quality, optimized freight data management practice delivers an unobscured line of sight that leaders need to be successful.
 Your business intelligence strategy in today’s market can be the difference between simply surviving or becoming a leader.

 This is especially important when it comes to optimizing your supply chain.
-With this business intelligence, you gain data and insights for multiple carriers, currencies, locations, plus heightened consumer demand for faster delivery times.
-In turn, you can streamline and optimize your Transportation Spend Management.
+With this business intelligence, you gain data and insights for multiple carriers, currencies, and locations, plus heightened consumer demand for faster delivery times.
+In turn, you can streamline and optimize your transportation spend management.
 This end-to-end visibility is a roadmap for where you need to go and how to get there.
-Having that level of business intelligence creates a beautiful cycle that keeps feeding itself and helping you grow a prosperous, competitive business.
+That level of business intelligence creates a beautiful cycle that keeps feeding itself and helping you grow a prosperous, competitive business.

 Furthermore, the unmatched visibility that comes from boosting your business intelligence allows you to become more agile and dynamic.
 Successful, real-time decisions can happen because they’re informed by data rather than a gut feeling.
 Windows of opportunity become visible and more attainable.
 Decision makers have a wealth of data for future planning and expansion.
 You have resilience in uncertainty and changing circumstances, and you can predict shifts in the market, global trends, and more, giving you the upper hand in an already competitive landscape.